 Those who wish to visit the magical country of Peru may notice how its inhabitants have great respect for Nature and ecology.
 Their beliefs are strongly rooted in their religion, culture, and worldview.
 Especially in the Andean regions, where certain beliefs date back hundreds of years if not thousands.
-These traditions are still being practiced these days despite the arrival of the conquerors and the continuous globalization.
+These traditions are still being practiced these days despite the arrival of the conquerors and continuous globalization.
 We are talking about the belief of the Pachamama, one of the first deities to appear in pre-Hispanic cultures.
 An offering to the Pachamanca is one of the oldest and most sacred rituals in Peru.
 And for this reason, together with the travel experts of Machu Travel Peru, we have prepared a small article about Pachamama.
 So that when you arrive in the country, you will not be surprised by the many rituals that take place in the surroundings.

-- What is Pachamama’s meaning?
+- What is the meaning of Pachamama?

-- Andean culture
+- Pachamama in the Andean culture

 - Pachamama history